cllckn/decision-support-systems/assignments/final-project.md

    - StudentName-Report.zip
 * Only **one submission per group** is sufficient.

-## Late Submission and Oral Exam Policy
-Students must submit their **reports and source code** before the **oral exam**, as the oral exam time is crucial for evaluation.

 ### By adhering to these guidelines and policies, you will ensure that your submission is complete and meets the evaluation criteria.
 Good luck with your projects and oral exams!